HanaTensor/0sm-skills/tomonaga.md

 The formula:   Omega_T = -(1/2c^2)(a x v)

 is the angular velocity of this rotation as seen from the lab frame.

+Note on the 1D case (Tomonaga's pendulum example): for a purely rectilinear oscillator, v ∥ a at all times, so v × a = 0 and Omega_T vanishes identically.
+This is why a simple pendulum or a spring along a single axis produces no Thomas precession.
+The A→B thermal geodesic of the 0-Sphere model differs because it curves in 3D space, yielding a centripetal acceleration component perpendicular to the velocity.
+This is precisely the condition that #10 implicitly assumed (v = cosωt, a = -sinωt as orthogonal functions) without deriving from first principles.
+The quantitative justification of why this curvature exists — and what its magnitude is — remains open task (viii) of Paper #49.

 ## 3. Causal Chain in the 0-Sphere Model